Raffarti/Touchegg-gce/README.md

-/**
- *Please note that this is not Touchégg nor Touchégg-gui, *which author is José Expósito <jose.exposito89@gmail.com>.
+*Please note that this is not Touchégg nor Touchégg-gui, which author is José Expósito <jose.exposito89@gmail.com>.
- *This is a gui interface to edit Touchégg configuration file *alternative to Touchégg-gui.
+This is a gui interface to edit Touchégg configuration file alternative to Touchégg-gui.
- *
- *@author Raffaele Pertile <raffarti@zoho.com>
+Author: Raffaele Pertile <raffarti@zoho.com>*
- */

-Dependencies:
+## Dependencies:

     sudo apt-get install build-essential libqt4-dev libx11-6 libx11-dev

 _________________________________________________________________________________________________
-BUILD & INSTALLATION:
+# BUILD & INSTALLATION:

 Build and install in /usr/local (default prefix):